Doors will

 For their exhibition Karin Kihlberg & Reuben Henry have invited the Disembodied Voice research group to show new works and host a series of events.
 The group includes Maia Conran, Patrick Coyle, Karen Di Franco, Kihlberg & Henry, and was formed in 2014 as a format to explore manifestations of the disembodied voice within their own work and in wider culture.
 The disembodied voice, and its often inevitable re-embodiment in objects other than the original speaking body, are variously reflected in the exhibition and its associated events, from the recorded voice in moving image to its traces in written correspondences and archives.

 Patrick Coyle (b.
-1983, Hull, UK) is an artist
+1983, Hull, UK) is

-of guided tours and poetry readings, Coyle examines both the
+from the conventions of guided tours and poetry readings,

-supposed authority of the lone orator and the psychological
+Coyle examines both the supposed authority of the lone orator

-affect of reading aloud on both the listener and the speaker.
+and the psychological affect of reading aloud on both the

-Coyle completed MFA Art Writing at Goldsmiths, University of
+listener and the speaker.
+Coyle completed MFA Art Writing

-London (2010) and BA Fine Art at Byam Shaw, University of the
+at Goldsmiths, University of London (2010) and BA Fine Art

-Arts London (2005).
-He recently delivered performances at El
+at Byam Shaw, University of the Arts London (2005).
+He recently

-Tercer Lugar, Buenos Aires; Catalyst Arts, Belfast; Van Alen
+Catalyst Arts, Belfast; Van Alen Institute, New York; Global

-Institute, New York; Global Committee, New York; Tate Modern,
+Committee, New York; Tate Modern, London; Institute of Contemporary

-London; Institute of Contemporary Arts, London; Nottingham Contemporary;
+Arts, London; Nottingham Contemporary; Wellcome Collection,

-Wellcome Collection, London; ANDOR Gallery, London; Whitechapel
+London; ANDOR Gallery, London; Whitechapel Gallery, London,

-Gallery, London, and Spike Island, Bristol (all 2014-16).
+and Spike Island, Bristol (all 2014-16).

 Recent exhibitions include: The Place Where He Is Meant

-To Be Lost, The Third Policeman, New York; Trim Your
+To Be Lost, The Third Policeman, New York; Trim

-Tongue, DKUK Salon, Peckham, London; fig-2 28/50 Patrick
+Your Tongue, DKUK Salon, Peckham, London; fig-2

-Coyle & Francesco Pedraglio, Institute of Contemporary
+28/50 Patrick Coyle & Francesco Pedraglio, Institute

-Arts, London; A Circular, Cubitt Gallery, London;
+of Contemporary Arts, London; A Circular, Cubitt

-It said, ANDOR Gallery, London.
+Gallery, London; It said, ANDOR Gallery, London.

 Coyle is currently a resident at The Hub, Wellcome Collection,